citizenweb3/staking/Cyber.md

 Congratulations!

-You are now staking with Citizen Cosmos and recieving rewards.
-Don't forget to manage your reward and to re-delegate the accumulated reward back to Citizen Cosmos to earn more.
+You are now staking with Citizen Web3 and recieving rewards.
+Don't forget to manage your reward and to re-delegate the accumulated reward back to Citizen Web3 to earn more.